-The Company participates in multiple third-party operated mining pools only when our Company-operated mining pool is not available.
-The payout methodologies differ depending on the payout third-party operated mining pool.
-Pay-Per-Share (PPS) and Full-Pay-Per-Share (FPPS) pools pay rewards based on a contractual formula, which primarily calculates the hash rate provided by the Company to the mining pool as a percentage of total network hash rate, and other inputs.
+The Company participates in multiple third-party operated mining pools only when the Company-operated mining pool is not available.
+The payout methodologies differ depending on the type of third-party operated mining pool.
+Pay-Per-Share ("PPS") and Full-Pay-Per-Share ("FPPS") pools pay rewards based on a contractual formula, which primarily calculates the hash rate provided by the Company to the mining pool as a percentage of total network hash rate, and other inputs.
 For PPS and FPPS pools, the Company is entitled to consideration even if a block is not successfully placed by the mining pool operator.
 The Company also participates in third-party mining pools that pay rewards only when the pool successfully mines a block.
-For these pools, the Company only earns a reward when the third-party pool successfully mines a block and its reward is the fractional share of the successfully mined block and transaction fee based on the proportion of computing power the Company contributed to the mining pool operator to the total computing power contributed by all mining pool participants in solving the algorithm.
+For these pools, the Company only earns a reward when the third-party pool successfully mines a block and transaction fees based on the proportion of computing power the Company contributed to the mining pool operator to the total computing power contributed by all mining pool participants in solving the algorithm.

 When the Company is a Participant in a third-party operated mining pool, the Company provides hash rate that is an output of the Company's ordinary activities in exchange for consideration.
-The Company considers the third-party mining pool operators its customers under Topic 606.
+The Company considers the third-party mining pool operators to be its customers under Topic 606.
 These contracts are period-to-period contracts because they are terminable at any time by either party without compensation.
 A new contract is determined to exist each period (i.e., second, minute, hour) that neither the Company, nor the pool operator, terminates the arrangement.
+Such implied renewal option is not a material right because the pricing in the renewal periods is the same as the initial contract or the terms, conditions, and compensation amounts for the renewal options are at the then market rates.